-Under the UCA, expenditure on in-house software may be deducted in the following ways.
+Under UCA, expenditure on in-house software may be deducted using the prime cost method in the following ways.

-- The decline in value of acquired in-house software, such as off-the-shelf software, is worked out using an effective life of: - four years (if you started to hold the in-house software under a contract entered into after 7.30 PM AEST on 13 May 2008 or otherwise started to hold it after that day), or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015) and the prime cost method. - Expenditure incurred in developing (or having developed) in-house software may be (or may need to be) allocated to a software development pool, in the next column. - If expenditure incurred in developing (or having another entity develop) in-house software is not allocated to a software development pool, it can be capitalised into the cost of a resulting unit of in-house software and its decline in value can then be worked out using an effective life of: - four years (if the development started after 7.30 PM AEST on 13 May 2008), or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015)
+- The decline in value of acquired in-house software, such as off-the-shelf software, is worked out using an effective life of: - four years (if you started to hold the in-house software under a contract entered into after 7.30 PM AEST on 13 May 2008 or otherwise started to hold it after that day), or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015). - Expenditure incurred in developing (or having developed) in-house software may be (or may need to be) allocated to a software development pool, on page 25. - If expenditure incurred in developing (or having another entity develop) in-house software is not allocated to a software development pool, it can be capitalised into the cost of a resulting unit of in-house software.
+Its decline in value can then be worked out under the prime cost method, from the time the software is first used or first installed ready for use, using an effective life of: - four years (if the development started after 7.30 PM AEST on 13 May 2008), or - five years (if the in-house software is first used or first installed ready for use on or after 1 July 2015). - If in-house software costs \$300 or less and it is used mainly for producing non-business assessable income, an immediate deduction may be allowable; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9.